confanonymous1371/WebSector/README.md

-Here's the markdown version of the README that you can upload:

 # WebSector: Multi-Sector Website Classification Framework

 This repository contains the code and resources for the WebSector project, a novel approach to multi-sector website classification using the Single Positive Label (SPL) paradigm.